Smpsnseun/pdsnd_github/README.md

 https://github.com/junolee
 https://www.linkedin.com/in/junoleelj

-The data for all 3 cities that is used in this project can be accessed through the link mentioned below :

-City Data
-The link for commit message style reference for this project is given below :
+### The link for commit message style reference for this project is given below :

 https://udacity.github.io/git-styleguide/

-Softwares needed:
+###Softwares needed:

 Python 3, NumPy, and Pandas installed using Anaconda
 A text editor, like VS Code or Atom.
 A terminal application (Terminal on Mac and Linux or Cygwin on Windows).